<< Back to Care Sheets

 bodied, have thicker necks with their heads being broader than a female.

-are.
-Unlike leopard geckos fat tails should have a cool down or hibernation
+geckos are.
+Unlike leopard geckos fat tails should have a cool down

-a high.
-Do this for about 4 weeks then gradually raise the temperatures
+degrees fahrenheit as a high.
+Do this for about 4 weeks then gradually

 When you place the pair together the male will be aggressive toward